OpenUSOS/OpenUSOS/api.md

 "exercises is a list of all exercises within one test. it contains "name", "description", "points" (of user) and "points_max".

 11. id, query1 = get_tests_top ---- returns a list of dicts, each one with: "term_id",  and "courses".
 "courses" is a list of the courses that took place during the term.
-Each course contains "name" (eg. ASD, sieci) and "nodes_ids".
+Each course contains "name" (eg. ASD, sieci) and "nodes_id".
-"nodes_ids" is a list containing the ids of root nodes in the course (So, like kolokwium, aktywnosc, but not a specific exercise)

 Each node_id coresponds to a node.
 Each node is a dict with "name", "description", "points" (of user) "points_max" and "subnodes_ids", which is a list containing the ids of the subnodes (Can and will be empty if it's the last node).

 These informations can be recived by using:
 12. id, query1 = get_tests_node, query2 = [node_id] ---- returns a dict containing "name", "description", "points", "points_max"
 and "subnodes_ids", which is a list containing ids of the subnodes (Can and will be empty at some point).

+or:

+13. id, query1 = get_tests_child, query2 = [node_id] -

 ---------
 surveys:
 ---------
-13. id, query1 = get_surveys ----- returns a list of surveys. each one is a dict containing:
+14. id, query1 = get_surveys ----- returns a list of surveys. each one is a dict containing:
 "name", "id", "headline_html", "start_date", "end_date", lecturer: {"first_name", "last_name"}, "group": {"course_name","class_type"}
 "questions". each question is a dict with: "id", "number", "display_text_html", "allow_comment", "comment_length", "possible_answer". each possible answer is a dict containing: "id", "display_text_html".

-14. id, query1 = answer_survey, query2 = [id of a query you answer], query3 = [answer]. answer the specific survey. answer should
+15. id, query1 = answer_survey, query2 = [id of a query you answer], query3 = [answer]. answer the specific survey. answer should
 be a JSON-formatted object, mapping question IDs to their answers, {"question1_id": {"answers": ["possible_answer1_id", "possible_answer2_id", ...], "comment": "comment or null"}, "question2_id": ...}
 Note, that all values of this objects are strings (because the IDs of possible answers are strings).